What is penetration testing?

 Pen testing can be divided into the following six stages:

-1. Reconnaissance and planning.
+- 1. Reconnaissance and planning.
 Testers gather all the information related to the target system from public and private sources.
 Sources might include incognito searches, social engineering, domain registration information retrieval and nonintrusive network and vulnerability scanning.
 The information is vital for the testers, as it provides clues into the target system's attack surface and open vulnerabilities, such as network components, operating system details, open ports and access points.

-2. Scanning.
+- 2. Scanning.
 Based on the results of the initial phase, testers might use various scanning tools to further explore the system and its weaknesses.
 Pen testing tools -- including war dialers, port scanners, security vulnerability scanners and network mappers -- are used to detect as many vulnerabilities and loopholes as possible.
 The vulnerabilities are then shortlisted for exploitation.

-4. Maintaining access.
+- 4. Maintaining access.
 This stage ensures that the penetration testers stay connected to the target for as long as possible and exploit the vulnerabilities for maximum data infiltration.
 This stage imitates an advanced persistent threat, which can stay active in a system for prolonged periods to steal sensitive data and cause further damage.

-- the vulnerabilities the testers exploited;
+- The vulnerabilities the testers exploited.

-- the amount of time the testers stayed connected to the target.
+- The amount of time the testers stayed connected to the target.

-6. Cleanup and remediation.
+- 6. Cleanup and remediation.
 Once the testing is complete, the pen testers should remove all traces of tools and processes used during the previous stages to prevent a real-world threat actor from using them as an anchor for system infiltration.
 During this stage, organizations should start remediating any issues found in their security controls and infrastructure.

 How often should pen tests be performed?

 How frequently pen testing should be conducted depends on many factors, but most security experts recommend doing it at least once a year, as it can detect emerging vulnerabilities, such as zero-day threats.
-According to the MIT Technology Review, at least 66 zero-day vulnerabilities emerged in 2021.

 Organizations should consider the following factors when scheduling pen testing:

 - Company size.
-Larger organizations can suffer greater monetary and reputational losses if they fall prey to cyber attacks.
+Larger organizations can suffer greater monetary and reputational losses if they fall prey to cyberattacks.
 Therefore, they should invest in regular security testing to prevent these attacks.

 - Budget.
 Pen testing should be based on a company's budget and how flexible it is.
-For example, a larger organization might be able to conduct annual pen tests, whereas a smaller business might only be able to afford it once every two years.
+For example, a larger organization might be able to conduct annual pen tests, whereas a smaller business might only be able to afford them once every two years.

 - New network infrastructure or appliances are added to the network.